Our AI principles

 Training data and model providers

-Doctena does not train foundation models.
+Doctena does not train foundation models and develops no proprietary AI or machine-learning models.
 Where we use third-party AI features, the training of the underlying model is the responsibility of the provider, and that training was performed on the provider's own training data, not on Doctena customer or patient data.

 Our contracts with each AI provider explicitly: